Rithub14/IAV-streamlit-app/README.md

 1. **Home Page**: Displays a welcoming message and an animation.
 2. **Curriculum Vitae**: Showcases my CV with detailed professional information.
-3. **Joke Generator**: Uses a language model to generate and display jokes based on user preferences.
+3. **Joke Generator**: Uses gpt-4o-mini to generate and display jokes based on user preferences.

 ## Installation and Setup